crashappsec/chalk/src/docs/howto-app-inventory.md

 Similarly, developers often would like to know what versions of their code are deployed where, especially when a bug report comes in.

-This how-to uses Chalk™ to automate this easily in five steps:
+This how-to uses Chalk™ to automate this easily:

+1. Start a web service to collect data (via docker)
-1. Load our `app-inventory` configuration
+2. Load our `app-inventory` configuration
-2. Set up the Inventory web service
-3. Configure where Chalk reports get sent

-4. Automate calling docker via `chalk` in your build environment.
-5. Use it

-## Steps
+3. (Optional) Start up a service to let us browse collected data.

+Each of the steps involves running only a single command.

 ### Before you start